-- Tearing out the pages of an article from a library journal; - Intentionally sabotaging another student's work; - Altering a student's academic transcript, letter of recommendation, or some other official University document; - Electronically changing another student's or colleague's files, data, assignments, or reports.
+• Intentionally sabotaging another student's work;

+- Altering a student's academic transcript, letter of recommendation, or some other official college document; - Electronically changing another student's or colleague's files, data, assignments, or reports.

 Copyright Violations

 Academic integrity prohibits the making of unauthorized copies of copyrighted material, including software and any other non-print media.
 Individuals, under the legal doctrine of "fair use," may make a copy of an article or copy small sections of a book for personal use, or may use an image to help teach a concept.
 Examples of copyright violations include: